videni/blade-filters/README.md

 {{ 'a wonderful place' | slug:separator='_', language='en' }}
 ```

-For slug filter which provided by `\Illuminate\Support\Str`, the first argument is the value being filtered, the second argument would be the `separator`, the third would be `language`, if a argument name doesn't not exists in the slug method of `\Illuminate\Support\Str`, it will be simply ignored.
+For slug filter which provided by `\Illuminate\Support\Str`, the first argument is the value being filtered, the second argument would be the `separator`, the third would be `language`, if a argument name doesn't not exists in the slug method, it will be simply ignored.

 ## Pass variables to filter arguments